rntmc/My_TMS/newNote.md

 - [] implement googleAPI to validate address (USA Only)
 - [x] Order Component: if status is Open, show confirm button(carrier & admin only)
 - [] add distance and freight cost to Orders
-- [] Add Product quantity rows
+- [X] Add Product quantity rows
-- [] Add measurements rows
+- [X] Add measurements rows
 - [] Add possibility to attach docs to Orders and Loads
 - [] checkbox next to "open" orders so they can be cancelled easily ('/bookings')
-- [] update dangerousGoods so the icon changes in the bookings page
+- [X] update dangerousGoods so the icon changes in the bookings page
+- [] Include dangerousGoods description in booking page
+- [] Special notes at orderModel

 - [] The status should change once the button "check" is clicked.
 We need to refresh the page to work
 - [] Only Carrier and Admin should be able to change orders/load status